cadia-lvl/SoftwareDevelopmentGuidelines/readme.md

 * Þorsteinn Daði Gunnarsson <thorsteinng@ru.is>

 ### Contribution guidelines
 To contribute to this project please submit a pull request to the master branch and request a review from someone in the software guidelines team.
-If you have a lot of suggestions feel to make multiple requests.
+If you have a lot of suggestions feel free to make multiple requests.

 ### Dictionary